kotatogram/kotatogram.github.io/hugo/content/faq/_index.md

 #### Will ghost mode/blocked users ignore be made? {#ghost-mode}

-No. I'm not going to make features that violates Telegram API Terms of Service.
+No. I'm not going to make features that violate Telegram API Terms of Service.
 This may result in problems for both fork and its users.

 Following features currently considered as violating Telegram API Terms of Service: